 From the advantages of Ansible compared to other tools, Ansible is sort of a new tool that is built on Python and uses YAML templates for scripting its jobs.

-YAML stands for “YAML Ain’t Markup Language” that is a very easy human-readable language.
+YAML stands for “YAML Ain’t Markup Language,” which is a very easy human-readable language.
 This helps new users to understand it easily.

 Even though Ansible considered to be used more frequently than ever and there is an increase in downloading it.